uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/scrum.md

 	- **Value and effort estimate**
 		- Can be material like days or invented metrics such as "gamusinos".
 		- Techniques like using Fibonacci numbers are used.
+- **Sprint Backlog**
+	- Each sprint the team moves some US from the product backlog to the sprint backlog.
+	- Chosen by highest priority first, but they may decide to change order.
+	- One US can be divided into several sprint tasks.